-Dr. Matthew Rand practices a wide scope of procedures such as corrective jaw surgery, facial trauma repair, oral pathology, TMJ treatment, CT-guided dental implant surgery, bone grafting and complex dental alveolar surgery under intravenous conscious sedation and general anesthesia.
+Dr. Matthew Rand, an oral surgeon in Boca Raton, practices a wide scope of procedures such as corrective jaw surgery, facial trauma repair, oral pathology, TMJ treatment, CT-guided dental implant surgery, bone grafting and complex dental alveolar surgery under intravenous conscious sedation and general anesthesia.
 He also performs pre-prosthetic surgery, ridge augmentation, soft tissue grafting, sinus lift surgery, and exposure of teeth for orthodontic purposes.

 Dr. Rand treats adults, teenagers and children as young as 8.

 About Dr. Matthew Rand: